grillazz/fastapi-sqlalchemy-asyncpg/README.md

 up                   Run project with compose
 ```

+### How to feed database

+It took me a while to find nice data set.
+Hope works of Shakespeare as example will be able to cover
+first part with read only declarative base configuration and all type of funny selects :)
+Data set is coming form https://github.com/catherinedevlin/opensourceshakespeare
+Next models were generated with https://github.com/agronholm/sqlacodegen
+And after some tweaking I got desired result

 Hope you enjoy it.

-It tooks me a while to find nice data set.
-Hope shkezz as example will be able to cover
-first part with read only declarative base and all type of selects :)
-I took data set form https://github.com/catherinedevlin/opensourceshakespeare
-Next generated declarative base with https://github.com/agronholm/sqlacodegen
-And after soem twiking i get desired result